mikebin/hdp-demos/pig-iterative/README.md

 Iterative Pig
 ========================

 This demo executes a simple iterative process - K-Means Clustering - using embedded Pig.
 The driver program which manages the iterative execution is a simple Jython script, which internally invokes Pig Latin for each iteration.
-The Pig Latin in turn invokes a Java-based UDF to compute the nearest centroid for each data point.
+The Pig Latin in turn invokes a Jython-based UDF (contained in the same source file as the driver program - kmeans.py) to compute the nearest centroid for each data point.

 Running the Demo
 ----------------

-1. Run `./gradlew build` to compile and package the Java UDF.

-2. Put the test data set - **student.txt** - into your home directory in HDFS
+1. Put the test data set - **student.txt** - into your home directory in HDFS

-3. Run one of the following commands to execute the process:
+2. Run one of the following commands to execute the process:

 | Mode | Command |
 ------- | ---------